Menu

 Let's look at the headline numbers for February 2026 across the Greater Moncton market.
 Total residential sales came in at approximately 129 units, down roughly 10% compared to February 2025.
 Active listings stood at 974, the highest February inventory count since 2019.
 That combination - fewer sales and more inventory - is the defining theme of this market right now.

 The median sale price for February 2026 landed at $375,000, representing a 5.8% increase year over year.
 Prices are still rising, but the pace of appreciation has moderated compared to the double-digit gains we saw in 2021 and 2022.
-The market is transitioning from a period that was decidedly seller-favorable to one that is more balanced, and in some segments, beginning to tip toward buyers.

 Months of Inventory: Where Does Greater Moncton Stand?